nalnir/karma-points/README.md

 *Replace USER_ID at the end of the url with the four digit user id*

+If user id doesn't exist, the function insert a new user id into the db with first karma point.
 Response returns json object holding how many points does the user have after an update.

 I created a mock data in dynamoDB in AWS Lambda